 When your subscription expires, you can’t restart existing apps or create new apps.
 Running apps might stop without notice at the discretion of Torry Harris.
 To renew your subscription, contact your account representative.

 How are products updated once deployed?

-The Cloud version is updated on a regular basis, with bug fixes and minor enhancements.
+The Cloud version is updated regularly, with bug fixes and minor enhancements.
 However, every change is notified to the customers.
-We also ensure a zero-downtime deployment, using our continuous delivery framework, Meridian.
-We ensure this by deploying the changes on the independent nodes of a load balanced environment at a non-peak time.
-Customers however are informed well in advance of the changes and about the possibility of a performance degrade.
-In case of customers who have very high loads, separate instances are spawned to eliminate the performance degrade.
+We also ensure a zero-downtime deployment using our continuous delivery framework, Meridian.
+We ensure this by deploying the changes on the independent nodes of a load-balanced environment at a non-peak time.

 Any major feature changes are released as part of the scheduled release plan.
-Customers are also informed in advance on the release schedules and any migration steps that may be required are published in advanced
+Customers are also informed in advance about the release schedules and any migration steps that may be required are published in advance.

 Do you offer professional services for product implementations?